orbitalquark/textadept/docs/api.md

 <a id="OSX"></a>
 #### `OSX` (bool)

-Whether or not Textadept is running on macOS as a GUI application.
+Whether or not Textadept is running on macOS.

 <a id="WIN32"></a>
 #### `WIN32` (bool)